Back to Course

 Where does mitigation fit in the SEACAP?

-Remember, mitigation is one of the three pillars on which the SEACAP is based: There are specific considerations when developing the mitigation part of the SEACAP.
+There are specific considerations when developing the mitigation part of the SEACAP.
 A Baseline Emissions Inventory (BEI) is conducted, mitigation targets are set, and actions are planned.
-The next section will explain these activities in more detail.